nigrosimone/ng-lock/README.md

 ## Description

-Sometime there is a need to lock a function and the user interface while a task is running.
+Ever faced the issue where users click a button multiple times, causing chaos in your application?
+Meet `ng-lock`, the Angular library designed to save the day.
+It offers a straightforward way to lock functions and the user interface while a task is running.

-This library expose a practical decorator that do it, in a simple way.
+### Key Benefits:
+1. *Prevents Multiple Clicks*: Ensures a function executes only once until it completes, avoiding redundant operations;
+2. *User Interface Locking*: Disables UI elements to signal an ongoing process, enhancing user experience;
+3. *Easy Integration*: Simple decorators to lock and unlock functions, reducing boilerplate code.

 See the [stackblitz demo](https://stackblitz.com/edit/demo-ng-lock?file=src%2Fapp%2Fapp.component.ts).